SonicWall

 SonicWall add syslog server screen

-4. Add the appliance to the Axoflow Console.
-For details, see Appliances.
+4. Add the source to Axoflow Console.

 Steps for SonicOS 6.x